k98kurz/sqloquent/asyncql_dox.md

 Generate an id by hashing the non-id contents.
 Raises TypeError for unencodable type (calls packify.pack).
-Any columns not present in the data dict will be set to None.
+Any columns not present in the data dict will be set to the default value specified in the column annotation or None if no default is specified.
 Any columns in the columns_excluded_from_hash tuple will be excluded from the sha256 hash.

 ##### `@classmethod async insert(data: dict, /, *, parallel_events: bool = False, suppress_events: bool = False) -> Optional[AsyncHashedModel]:`